-Similar analyses can be carried out for R. sphaeroides and Hc14 datasets whose FRCurves are represented in Figures 1B and 1C.
+Similar analyses can be carried out for R. sphaeroides and Hc14 datasets whose FRCurves are represented in Figures 1(b) and 1(c).

 In R. sphaeroides dataset Allpaths-LG and MSR-CA again appear to be the two best performing assemblers, though SOAPdenovo, Velvet, and Bambus2 are not too far behind.
-The longest Allpaths-LG scaffold practically reconstructs the longest Rhodobacter chromosome: such scaffold contains only 100 features most of them suggesting the presence of regions affected by low paired read coverage (i.e., LOW_NORM_COV_PE and LOW-COV_PE).
+The longest Allpaths-LG scaffold practically reconstructs the longest Rhodobacter chromosome: such scaffold contains only 100 features most of them suggesting the presence of regions affected by low paired read coverage (i.e., LOW_NORM_COV_PE and LOW_COV_PE).
 Such features affect all others assemblers similarly.
 From FRCurve analysis one may conclude that Allpaths-LG is the best performing tool.
-The alignments of Allpaths-LG assembly against the reference further confirm this conclusion (see Document S1).
+The alignments of Allpaths-LG assembly against the reference further confirm this conclusion (see Supplementary material).

 Bambus2 is characterized by a long (correct) scaffold that contains almost one third of its features.
 This situation is a consequence of regions composed of a large number of singleton reads (e.g., HIGH_SINGLE_MP) and of areas suggesting the presence of compression events (e.g., COMPR_MP).
-Similarly to the analysis of the S. aureus, these features seem to coincide with small gaps (as seen from the alignment of the longest Bambus2 scaffold against the reference sequence, see Document S1).
+Similarly to the analysis of the S. aureus, these features seem to coincide with small gaps (as the alignment of the longest Bambus2 scaffold against the reference sequence shows, see Supplementary material).

-From Figure 1B CABOG appears not to be a very well performing assembler.
+From Figure 1(b) CABOG appears not to be a very well performing assembler.
 Such situation is confirmed by Figure 3 that shows the dotplot for CABOG's longest scaffolds.
-The green columns at the bottom of the dotplot indicate the position where one or more features have been found by FRC^{bam} .
-This plot shows how features are able to highlight problematic regions in the assembly, as the majority of them coincide with the misassemblies.
+The green columns at the bottom of the dotplot indicate the position where one or more features have been found by FRC^{bam}.
+This plot shows how features are able to highlight problematic regions in the assembly, as the majority of them coincide with the mis-assemblies.